linz/topo-workflows/templates/argo-tasks/README.md

 ## argo-tasks/stac-setup

-Template to set up STAC metadata; outputs `collection-id` and `linz-slug` and optionally verifies the GSD matches any existing data.
+Template to set up STAC metadata; outputs `collection-id` and `linz-slug` and verifies the GSD matches any existing data.
 See (<https://github.com/linz/argo-tasks#stac-setup>)

 ### Template Usage